PyLabRobot/demo/README.md

 ## Issues / TODO

-- [ ] Worker contains all dependencies from the web server, because `lib` imports them.
-We want `lib` to be standalone in this regard, and imported by web and worker. (especially `psycopg2` and env vars)
 - [ ] Can we provide the docker image for the simulator on the registry, include it in the simulator readme and also use it here?
 - [ ] Use https://github.com/docker/docker-py